paulovanzo/boardjuri/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

-In the project directory, you can run:
+In the frontend project directory, you can run:

 ### `yarn start`